neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 []

-The `transfer_in` postprocessor simply receives the `synchronize` postprocessor from the master application, as shown in the [MultiAppPostprocessorTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppPostprocessorTransfer.html) in the solid input file.
+The `transfer_in` postprocessor simply receives the `synchronize` postprocessor from the main application, as shown in the [MultiAppPostprocessorTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppPostprocessorTransfer.html) in the solid input file.
 The value of this postprocessor is then used to infer whether new data is available/requested from the coupled MOOSE application.

 We specify a number of other postprocessors in order to query the NekRS solution for each time step.
 Note that the
-`flux_integral` receiver postprocessor that the master application sends the flux integral to does not appear in the input - this postprocessor, like `temp` and `avg_flux` auxiliary variables, are added automatically by [NekRSProblem](/problems/NekRSProblem.md).
+`flux_integral` receiver postprocessor that the main application sends the flux integral to does not appear in the input - this postprocessor, like `temp` and `avg_flux` auxiliary variables, are added automatically by [NekRSProblem](/problems/NekRSProblem.md).